aleksei-berezkin/typique/README.md

 # Typique

-Typique is a bundler-agnostic zero-runtime CSS-in-TS library working as a TypeScript plugin.
-Styles are defined as types, which is why they are cleanly removed from your build regardless of the bundler.
+Typique is a bundler-agnostic, zero-runtime CSS-in-TS library powered by a TypeScript plugin.
+It generates readable, unique class names directly as completion items in your editor.
+Styles exist only as types, so they vanish cleanly from your final build.

 ## Example